 Table 1: Low-volume basal tank mix guide for Garlon® 4 Ultra in combination with Milestone® herbicide plus oil-based carrier for black locust control*.

 Black locust sprouts can be effectively controlled with high-volume foliar applications of Milestone® herbicide at 7 fluid ounces per acre (fl oz/ac).
 Data from field trials show excellent control (greater than 96 %) one year following high volume foliar application of Milestone alone or in combination with Garlon 4 Ultra.
+Additional information on mixing and application for foliar treatments is available here.

 With foliar applications, it is important to thoroughly cover all leaves and stems, including the tops of trees, with the herbicide mixture.
 Application with ground-based equipment is restricted by the height of the target plant.
 The addition of surfactant is recommended.
 Review and follow label guidelines for mixing and application.